Yoav666s/dnd-wiki/_pages/reckonfear.md

 **Exhaust.** A creature you can see within range loses a number of Stamina Points equal to your Willpower Modifier.

 **Fire Bolt.** Make an attack against a creature you can see within range.
-On a hit, that creature takes 2d6 Fire damage.
+On a hit, that creature takes 2d6 Fire damage and starts Burning.

 **Frostbite.** A layer of frost forms around a creature you can see within range.
 The target takes 1d6 Frost damage and the DT of every attack it makes is increased by 2 until the end of its next turn.

 **Propel.** You propel a small object within range to hit a target.
 Make an attack against a creature or object you can see within range.
 On a hit, both the target and the propelled object take 1d12 + your Willpower Modifier Blunt damage.

 **Windstride.** As a Sleight, you cause the wind to boost you as you run.
 Your current speed is doubled until the end of your turn.

+# Invocations
+The following is a list of Invocations.
+After you cast an Invocation, you must succeed a DT 8 Endurance check or lose a Stamina Point.
+Success with a Cost counts as a Failure.

+**Fireball.** Make an attack against a creature you can see within range.
+On a hit, it takes Fire damage equal to your Willpower Value plus 5d6 and starts Burning.
+On a miss, it takes half damage only.

+**Invisibility.** You become invisible until you attack or cast a spell.

+# Conditions
+The following is a list of conditions that a creature may acquire.

+**Burning.** The creature takes 1d4 Fire damage on the start of its turn until it takes an action to roll on the ground and douse the flames, gaining the Prone condition.

+**Collapsed.** The creature is Prone, can't use its movement to stand up, and it can't use Magic.

+**Prone.** The creature is lying on the ground, can't make physical attacks, and its DR is halved (rounded down).
+To get up, it can expend 3 movement squares or hexagons.
+A Prone creature can crawl at half speed (rounded down).